-Upon successful completion of remediation that leads to change of grade, the instructor will record a score no higher than the minimal competency level for the material.
-In other words, remedial work cannot increase the grade for that content area above minimal competency (80% or B-).
+If outlined in the course syllabus that a failed assignment (exam, written assignment, skills check-off) must be repeated to mastery, the student will have one opportunity to complete a re-test or a redo assignment.
+If the student achieves >80% on their re-testing or re-do assignment in accordance with the syllabus, the instructor will record a score no higher than the minimal competency level for the material.
+In other words, repeating work cannot increase the grade for that content area above minimal competency (80% or B-).